-(4) The RSO, or staff designated by the RSO, shall be capable of physically arriving at the licensee's authorized use site(s) within a reasonable time of being notified of an emergency situation or unsafe condition.
+(6) The RSO, or staff designated by the RSO, shall be capable of physically arriving at the licensee's authorized use site(s) within a reasonable time of being notified of an emergency situation or unsafe condition.

-(5) For up to 60 days each calendar year, a licensee may permit an authorized user or an individual qualified to be an RSO to function as a temporary RSO and to perform the duties of an RSO in accordance with paragraph (1) of this subsection, provided the licensee takes the actions required in paragraph (1) of this subsection, and the RSO meets the qualifications in subsection (h) of this section.
-Records of qualifications and dates of service shall be maintained in accordance with subsection (www) of this section for inspection by the agency.
+(7) For up to 60 days each calendar year, a licensee may permit an authorized user or an individual qualified to be an RSO, under subsections (h) and (m) of this section, to function as a temporary RSO and to perform the duties of an RSO in accordance with paragraph (3) of this subsection, provided the licensee takes the actions required in paragraphs (2), (3), and (9) of this subsection, and notifies the department in accordance with subsection (r)(5) of this section.
+Records of qualifications and dates of service shall be maintained in accordance with subsection (xxx) of this section for inspection by the department .

+(8) A licensee may simultaneously appoint more than one temporary RSO in accordance with paragraph (7) of this subsection, if needed to ensure that the licensee has a temporary RSO that satisfies the requirements to be an RSO for each of the different types of uses of radioactive material permitted by the license.

+(9) The licensee shall maintain records, in accordance with subsection (xxx) of this section, as follows.

+(A) A licensee shall retain a record of actions taken by the licensee's management in accordance with paragraph (1) of this subsection.
+The record must include a summary of the actions taken and a signature of licensee management.

+(B) The authority, duties, and responsibilities of the RSO as required by paragraph (3) of this subsection, and a signed copy of each RSO's agreement to be responsible for implementing the radiation safety program, as required by paragraph (2) of this subsection.
+The records must include the signature of the RSO and licensee management.

+(C) A copy of the written document appointing the ARSO, for each ARSO appointed under paragraph (2) of this subsection.
+The record must include the signature of licensee management.

-(h) Training for radiation safety officer.
-Except as provided in subsection (l) of this section, the licensee shall require the individual fulfilling the responsibilities of an RSO in accordance with subsection (g) of this section for licenses for medical or veterinary use of radioactive material to be an individual who:
+(h) Training for an RSO and ARSO .
+Except as provided in subsection (l) of this section, the licensee shall require the individual fulfilling the responsibilities of an RSO or an individual assigned duties and tasks as an ARSO in accordance with subsection (g) of this section for licenses for medical or veterinary use of radioactive material to be an individual who:

-(1) is certified by a specialty board whose certification process has been recognized by the agency, the NRC, or an agreement state and who meets the requirements in paragraphs (5) and (6) of this subsection.
-(The names of board certifications that have been recognized by the agency, the NRC, or an agreement state appear on the NRC's web page at https://www.nrc.gov/materials/miau/med-use-toolkit/spec-board-cert.html).
+(1) is certified by a specialty board whose certification process has been recognized by the department , the NRC, or an agreement state and who meets the requirements in paragraph (4) of this subsection.
+The names of board certifications that have been recognized by the department , the NRC, or an agreement state are posted on the NRC's Medical Uses Licensee Toolkit web page:

-(A) To have its certification process recognized, a specialty board shall require all candidates for certification to:
+(A) to have its certification process recognized, a specialty board shall require all candidates for certification to:

 (i) hold a bachelor's or graduate degree from an accredited college or university in physical science or engineering or biological science with a minimum of 20 college credits in physical science;